superpck/angular-seed/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Changelog

+See the [CHANGELOG.md](./CHANGELOG.md) file for detailed information about version updates and changes to this project.